 That monumental crunch is the definitive feature of tobiko, and there’s nothing quite like the feeling of countless exploding beads on the palate - especially in contrast to the smooth and creamy textures in each bite of nigiri or maki.

-In terms of flavor, tobiko offers a signature smokiness that plays so well with fresh fish, rice, and vegetables in many sushi dishes.
+In terms of flavor, tobiko offers a signature smokiness that plays so well with fresh fish, sushi rice, a nori sheet, salads, and vegetables in many sushi dishes.
 There is also a slight sweetness to tobiko that isn’t always present in other types of roe.

 You might not want to eat tobiko on its own – the ingredient is simply not complex enough to warrant a solo scoop of this roe.
 That’s why you usually do not see tobiko served solo.
-It works much better as a supporting actor in the broader context of a meal.
+It works much better as a supporting actor in the broader context of a meal or on crackers.

 With that said, we’ve seen some creative applications of tobiko in Japanese cooking and other styles of creative “fusion” cuisine.

-Inventive chefs now use tobiko to add a powerful dash of color, texture, and flavor to sauces, in omelets, or even in hearty dishes like pasta and risottos.
+Inventive chefs now use tobiko to add a powerful dash of color, texture, and flavor to sauces like yuzu, in omelets, or even in hearty dishes like pasta and risottos.

 That’s the beauty of a versatile ingredient like tobiko – the only limits are in the imagination.